 - Final thoughts on activities in Torres del Paine

 There are all kinds of outdoor activities in Torres del Paine – kayaking, and fishing, and horse-riding, mountain biking, and even puma tracking!
 So many activities and most of them don’t require any prior knowledge.

-It might even seem that (mostly because of the unreliable weather) you’d have to spend months and months to enjoy all the activities Torres del Paine have to offer!
+It might even seem that (mostly because of the unreliable weather) you’d have to spend months and months there to enjoy all the activities Torres del Paine has to offer!
 I know I definitely get that travel FOMO each time we go somewhere.